michael2012z/BitBible/markdown/Etheridge/files/John.md

 13. but I am not of this world.
 I said to you, that you will die in your sins: for if you believe not that I AM, you will die in your sins.

 14. The Jihudoyee say, Who art thou?
-Jeshu saith to them, The same that I began to tell you.Or, to speak with you.
+Jeshu saith to them, The same that I began to tell you.

 15. Much have I against you to say and to judge: but he who hath sent me is true; and those (things) which I have heard from him these speak I in the world.